-w Wildlife Area untain GMU 224

-Bear Mountain (U is approximately Fir forest with a s game species fou o.6 miles from the ends.
-Access to t 12 miles from this site.
-This ar hrubby understory.
-Bear Mor nd in the area.
-From State Ro e highway, USFS Road 42 will he Bear Mountain site is on th ntain USFS (GMU 224) E Service property near the Loup Loup summit off of State rea is characterized by rolling hills with mixed Ponderosa F untain has an extensive road network.
-Mule deer and bla bute 20 at the Loup Loup summit, go north on Forest Service right.
-Continue on USFS 42 for another 3 miles until ne left.
-Camping facilities, including vault toilets are availant substances users.
-Pine and Douglas ck bear are the big vice Road 42.
-At the pavement

-Entry Number Hunt Type Dates of Hunt # of Permíts

-D 200 Modern October 12 - 16 2

-D 201 Modern October 18 - 22 2
+WDFW Methow Wildlife Area USFSBear Mountain GMU 224 Bear Mountain (U is approximately 1 Fir forest with a sh game species four o.6 miles from the ends.
+Access to th WDFW Methow Wildlife Area - Bear Mountain USFS (GMU 224) Bear Mountain (USFS) is located on U.S. Forest Service property near the Loup Loup summit off of State Route 20.
+Twisp is approximately 12 miles from this site.
+This area is characterized by rolling hills with mixed Ponderosa Pine and Douglas Fir forest with a shrubby understory.
+Bear Mountain has an extensive road network.
+Mule deer and black bear are the big game species found in the area.
+From State Route 20 at the Loup Loup summit, go north on Forest Service Road 42.
+At 0.6 miles from the highway, USFS Road 42 will veer right.
+Continue on USFS 42 for another 3 miles until the pavement ends.
+Access to the Bear Mountain site is on the left.
+Camping facilities, including vault toilets are available at nearby USFS campgrounds.
+ATV's are prohibited.
+This USFS road is not maintained or brushed.
+Entry Number Entry Hunt Tupe Dates of Hunt # of 200 Modern October 17 - 21 2 201 Modern October 23 - 27 2

-- •